rickbronson/RPI-Stepper-Motor-Linux-Kernel-Driver/README.md

 - Only tested on RPI-4
 - Multiple motors untested

 1. Get and build everything.
-We have to tweak the device tree and need a header inside the kernel so we have to build.
-We will keep your old kernel so you can go back to that if need be.
-This kernel and module directory will have "motor" in the name.
+We have to tweak the device tree and need a header inside the kernel so we have to build just the device tree.
+Optionally, you can keep your old kernel and device tree so you can go back to that if need be.

 ```
 git clone --recursive https://github.com/rickbronson/RPI-Stepper-Motor-Linux-Kernel-Driver.git
 ```

   At this point we need to get a kernel running that we can get the linux-headers for.
+I couldn't not get the headers for the kernel I got with the zip file.

 ```
 sudo cp -a /boot /boot.sav  # save old kernel and device tree (optional)